Thrill12/12D-Co1/Chapter 43 - Relational Databases/Exam Question.md

 Write an SQL query that will find the data needed to produce the letters.

-SELECT CustomerName, Address, Postcode FROM Customer WHERE (
+SELECT CustomerName, Address, Postcode FROM Customer, Magazine, Subscription WHERE (
-    CustomerID = SELECT CustomerID FROM Subscription WHERE EndDate <= 01/06/2010 )
+    MagazineName = "AQA Computing Now" AND EndDate < #1/6/2010# AND Magazine.MagazineID = Subscription.MagazineID AND Customer.CustomerID = Subscription.CustomerID)

 (5 marks)